PhD, LLB(Dist), BBA(Hon)

 Phone: 9433 0608

+Dr Marilyn Krawitz is a Senior Lecturer, which is considered the equivalent of an Associate Professor in North America.
 Marilyn was born and raised in Toronto, Canada, where she graduated with a BBA (Hon) from the Schulich School of Business at York University.
 While a business student, Marilyn founded and managed her own magazine, On The Wall, and was published numerous times in The Toronto Star, Canada’s largest circulated newspaper.
-In 2005, Marilyn moved to Perth.
+In 2006, Marilyn moved to Perth.
 Marilyn then completed an LLB (Dist) at the University of Western Australia and she worked as an articled clerk and solicitor at a medium sized law firm.

-Presently, Marilyn works as a solicitor in the areas of criminal law and civil litigation at CMS Legal.
+Presently, Marilyn works as a solicitor in the areas of Family Law and Violence Restraining Orders at CMS Legal.
 She completed her PhD in 2014.
 The title of her PhD is An Examination of Social Media’s Impact upon the Courts in Australia.
 Marilyn has lectured evidence at The University of Notre Dame and has tutored evidence at the University of Western Australia.
 She currently lectures civil procedure and evidence.
-Marilyn also acts as a volunteer judge at the mock trials of high school students.
+Marilyn also acts as a volunteer judge at the mock trials of high school students and a volunteer solicitor at the Fremantle Community Legal Centre.
 She is a past President of the Rotaract Club of Perth.